S&P 500, Dow hit record highs on bank earnings boost

-Nine of the 11 S&P indexes were higher, with only the information technology and the energy indexes edging lower after outperforming in the previous session.
+Nine of the 11 S&P indexes were higher, with only the information technology (.SPLRCT)and the energy (.SPNY) indexes edging lower after outperforming in the previous session.

 "You are just seeing blow out earnings from the banks and all the data pointing to a very strong reopening," said Thomas Hayes, chairman of Great Hill Capital.